Australian official war artists: Sculptors

+All three worked on dioramas for which Louis McCubbin painted the backdrops.

+Special work was also done for A.I.F. publications by David Barker (Gallipoli and Palestine), Leyshon White (Gallipoli and France), and others.

 Second World War

 During the Second World War, the Australian War Memorial, continued the scheme and appointed war artists whilst the Australian Army, Royal Australian Navy and Royal Australian Air Force appointed their own official war artists from within their ranks.
 Other venues have honored Australian participation in the war.

 Selected artists

+The practice of artists being members of the military services broadly ended after the Korean War.
+Those artists who as members of the military were tasked to produce artistic works, while being official war artists are also Veteran Artists, as is any current or former member of the military who engages in the arts.